 Take a moment to pause from what you are doing.
 Sit up tall in a comfortable posture.
 Begin to notice your breath.
 Watch your inhalation moving into the body and your exhalation moving out of the body.
 Start to become aware of your surroundings.
 Pay attention to what you are feeling and how you are feeling.
 Take notice without making any judgement.
-Continue focusing on your breath for five to 10 more breaths while you continue to notice the sensations that you are experiencing.
-Close your eyes and rest in this space of open awareness and open your eyes when you are ready.
+Continue focusing on your breath for 5-10 more breaths while you continue to notice the sensations you’re experiencing.
+Close your eyes and rest in this space of open awareness.
+Then, open your eyes when you are ready.
 Reflect on your experience.

 You have just practiced a mindful moment.

 Mindfulness is a subject that is starting to get a lot of attention in the workplace.
 According to a January, 2016 article in the Journal of Management, interest in mindfulness is growing and has shown to have positive impacts on attention, focus, cognition, emotions, relationships and overall performance and behavior.
-Individuals who practice mindfulness have reported reduced stress and anxiety, diminished brain chatter, improved focus, enhanced creativity and deeper connections with those around them.
+Individuals who practice mindfulness have reported reduced stress and anxiety, diminished brain chatter, improved focus, enhanced creativity, as well as deeper connections with those around them.

 In today’s hyper-paced and constantly-connected work environment, pressures mount causing the workplace to be stressful, draining and uninspiring.
 Mindfulness practices can address these challenges and foster greater productivity and creativity while having a positive impact on the organization.

-Through mindfulness training, we can discover tools and techniques that can teach us to be in the moment, practice non-judgement and ultimately free us from the habitual patterns and reactive responses that create so much tension in our lives.
+Through mindfulness training, we can discover tools and techniques to teach us how to be in the moment, practice non-judgement and ultimately free us from habitual patterns and reactive responses that create tension in our lives.
 These techniques can help reduce stress, cultivate curiosity, improve performance and increase attentiveness to our needs and those around us.